Do not underestimate the power of habits to make or break your dreams. We’re listing and discussing examples of habits here to help you in your goals.

 If you begin and/or end each day listing the progress you made you’ll begin to enjoy the journey more, speed bumps and all.

-Examples for Your Gains List:
+Examples for a Positive Actions or Gains List:

-- Walking/biking/exercising even though I felt tired
+- Exercise – walked and biked even though I felt tired

 When you consciously fill your mind with positive thoughts and achievements you’ll find you have less time to dwell on negatives.
 The same goes for when you focus on productive tasks instead of negative habits.